Charlesetc/charlesetc/_posts/2016-04-17-rust-monads.markdown

 Rust doesn't have _higher-kinded_ types.
 Hopefully, in 5 minutes:

   1. you understand monads better and
-  2. you understand why not having _higher-kinded_ types means not having monads
+  2. you understand why monads require higher-kinded types.

 Anyways, in Haskell, you can do this: